maana-io/q-tutorials/maana-ner-modeling/README.md

   testingToKind(
     data: {
       name: "BOEM_labeled"
-      URL: "../library/src/test/resources/BOEM_labeled.json" # formats: .json, .csv, .tsv, .txt"
+      URL: "../library/src/test/resources/BOEM_labeled.json" # URL of data file or Path if service running locally, formats: .json, .csv, .tsv, .txt
       # URL: "%PUBLIC_BACKEND_URI%/downloads/1250010d-5844-48aa-84ae-d96b28ab5d90/BOEM_labeled.json", # example of URL from Maana
       # kindId: "1250010d-5844-48aa-84ae-d96b28ab5d90" # use Kind ID if data was uploaded to Maana
     }
     model: {
+      name: "myModel" # Use it if CRFModel has already built with this name.
-      name: "myModel" # new model will be saved to Maana as a kind file with this name
+      # kindId: "..." # It used only if CRFModel was uploaded to Maana as a file Kind and Maana generated this ID.
-      # URL: "path/or/URL/to/myModel.ser.gz" # if local path is specified then model will also be saved to this path as well
+      #   Cases:
+      #     CRFModel file was manually uploaded to Maana (drag & drop)
+      #     CRFModel file was uploaded automatically by function: trainingToKind() – see output of this function or record in Kind “NERModelStat”
+      # URL: "..." # URL of Model file or local Path if service running locally
     }
     decimals: 3 # precision of statistical metrics
   ) {